 I was surrounded by these massive canyons that almost felt terrifying.
 During sunset, the vivid colours of the canyon made the whole scene looked surreal.

 Of all the lookouts in Canyon De Chelly, I spent the most time here.
 The position of the sun could not have been more perfect.
-I was at the right place at the right time.
+I was in the right place at the right time.

-When I spotted my shadow on the canyon, I instantly knew that it will become one of my favourite images because it was so different.
+When I spotted my shadow in the canyon, I instantly knew that it will become one of my favourite images because it was so different.

 When I incorporate a shadow into my landscape photographs, it makes me feel like I am a part of it.
 I have many photographs of my shadow and this is by far, my favourite.

-Traveling is fun, but I also love to travel because it gives me the opportunity to discover who I am.
-Traveling may be the answer to escape feelings, but it certainly does more than that.
+Travelling may be the answer to escape feelings, but it certainly does more than that.
 When we travel, there will be moments where we feel invincible.
 Those are the moments that I live for.